 If you notice in one of my pictures that one of the cocktails is a darker shade of pink, that is due to the amount of hibiscus syrup that went along for the ride with the Hibiscus Flower (affiliate link).
 That will also make the cocktail slightly sweeter.

-If you’re curious, you can buy a jar of hibiscus flowers on Amazon.
+If you’re wondering, you can buy a jar of hibiscus flowers on Amazon.
 There are around ten flowers in each 8.8 ounce jar.
-They are 100% natural and sustainably farmed in Australia.
+The flowers are 100% natural and sustainably farmed in Australia.

 - 1 hibiscus flower in syrup